Dr Harriet Churchill

 Room: Elmfield, LG14

-Harriet joined the Department of Sociological Studies in September 2008 having previously taught at the University of Manchester (2005-2008) and been a Research Fellow in the Department of Sociology and Social Policy at the University of Leeds (2003-2005).
+Harriet joined the Department of Sociological Studies in 2008.
+Previously she taught on social policy and politics programmes at the University of Manchester (2005-2008) and was a Research Fellow working on an evaluation of Sure Start centres based in the Department of Sociology and Social Policy, University of Leeds.

-Harriet is Module Convenor for the following modules:
+Harriet is Module Convenor/Co-Convenor for the following modules:

 Students who share similar research interests to those listed below are welcome to discuss the possibility of postgraduate supervision: